Juul/pogoplug-pro-debian/README.md

 This is a guide for installing Debian GNU/Linux on a Pogoplug Pro.

+This is not the official source for any of the mentioned binaries, it is simply an unofficial mirror and an alternate guide.
+The official source is [bohdi's posts on the doozan forum](https://forum.doozan.com/read.php?2,16044).

 # Sources

 All of this was gathered from other sources.
 The only thing I made is this readme file.